 - Nearly 600,000 forest owners

 - 4 service areas

 The Finnish Forest Centre’s largest service is the Forest Information and Inspection Services.
 It employs almost half of the Centre’s personnel.
 The tasks of the Forest Information and Inspection Services are to monitor Finnish forest legislation, administer forestry subsidies as well as collect, maintain, and share forest and nature information.
 The Forest Information and Inspection Services are headed by Forest Director Anna Rakemaa.

 The most important tasks of the Business Services are advising and training forest owners and operators, as well as advising forest and wood industry organizations on matters related to forest industries.
 In addition to this, the Business Services coordinate dozens of externally funded development projects.
 The Business Services are headed by Business Director Anssi Niskanen.
-Tapani Hämäläinen, Development Director, and Jorma Tolonen, Administrative Director, lead the Finnish Forest Centre’s Internal Development Services and Administrative Services.
+Tapani Hämäläinen, Development Director, and Anna-Liisa Louko, Administrative Director, lead the Finnish Forest Centre’s Internal Development Services and Administrative Services.

 The Finnish Forest Centre organisation